 - Eastbound I-66 between Route 29 in Gainesville and Sudley Road (Route 234 Business)

-As construction continues to ramp up throughout the Spring, some early construction activities continue, such as:
+As construction ramps up throughout the Summer, some early construction activities continue, such as:

 Pre-Construction Condition Surveys